Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 When to go to Rome

-It is almost always a season to go to Rome and you should expect it to be crowded from April to October, but Christmas and Easter holidays get a lot of people as well.
+It is almost always a good season to go to Rome but you should expect it to be crowded from April to October, and Christmas and Easter holidays get a lot of people as well.

-My personal favorite time of the year in Rome is May and September – it is warm already (but not hot).
+My personal favorite times of the year in Rome are May and September – it is warm already (but not hot).
 There are many tourists of course (there are always many), but not too crazy yet.

-This means that the queue to a good local restaurant will be shorter and you won’t need to push other tourists on those narrow Roman streets.
+This means that the line to a good local restaurant will be shorter and you won’t need to push other tourists on those narrow Roman streets.

-You already know how to skip the lines to all the popular attractions from my tips above! 😉
+You already know how to skip the lines to all the popular Rome points of interest from my tips above! 😉

 Where to stay in Rome

-Here is my selection of hand-picked awesome reviews hotels all located in the city center sorted by budget.
+Here is my selection of hand-picked awesome reviewed hotels all located in the city center sorted by budget.

 Remember, they get sold out very fast, so book as much in advance as you can!

-Luxury (US$230 and above): I recommend HT6 Hotel Roma for a luxury holiday because it has amazing Art Nouveau room decorations, free WiFi, in-room spa baths, daily buffet breakfast and more!
+Luxury ($230 USD and above): I recommend HT6 Hotel Roma for a luxury holiday because it has amazing Art Nouveau room decorations, free WiFi, in-room spa baths, a daily buffet breakfast and more!
 The Pantheon is 700 m away from this hotel!
 Margutta 19 – Small Luxury Hotels of the World is a real 5-star accommodation situated less than a 10-minute walk from the Spanish Steps.
-The accommodation has elegant rooms, nice terraces and luxury services!
+This accommodation has elegant rooms, nice terraces and luxury services!

-Middle (US$110 – US$230): For a middle-budget traveler I recommend Eccelso Hotel.
-This is a 3-star hotel with super clean and stylish rooms, situated in the city center, only 400m away from Vatican Museums.
+Middle ($110 – $230 USD): For a middle-budget traveler I recommend Eccelso Hotel.
+This is a 3-star hotel with super clean and stylish rooms, situated in the city center, only 400m away from the Vatican Museums.
 My other recommendation is Reginella Suites – yummy breakfast, clean rooms, beautiful decorations and quality services for a good price!

 This is it for now, I hope this post was useful to you!
 If you use all the tips mentioned here, I am sure it will save you hours and hours of your precious vacation time!

-If you are going to Paris or Barcelona next, I have some awesome tips for avoiding queues for you there as well:
+If you are going to Paris or Barcelona next, I have some awesome tips for avoiding the lines there as well:

-The lines to attractions in Rome are notorious, we all know that, what can you do.
+The lines to attractions in Rome are notorious, we all know that but what can you do.

-But if you plan your visit to 4-5 most important attractions ahead, you will beat the crowds and it will make your holiday much smoother, believe me!
+However if you plan your visit to 4-5 of the most important attractions ahead of time, you will beat the crowds and it will make your holiday much smoother, believe me!

-I hope you will have a wonderful time in Rome using my tips!
+I hope you have a wonderful time in Rome using my tips!

 And remember – Don’t skip the attraction, skip the line to it! 🙂

-Do you have any other question about Rome?
+Do you have any other questions about Rome?